The world today lives on social media (duh!).

 Even the ones with perfectly clean houses every time you come over unannounced without a thing out of place, and beautifully make up’d faces and styled hair!
-Even the ones who seem to have extremely polite children in your brief iterations with them.
+Even the ones who seem to have extremely polite children in your brief interactions with them.

 Parenting is not a perfect science.
 There is no true blue method to raising perfect children – What is a perfect child anyways?!
 A child who doesn’t test boundaries?
-A child who roboticly obeys?
+A child who roboticaly obeys?
 If that’s what you want – get a trained dog!

 Parenting is full of ups and downs.

 When my daughter finally grasps a concept we’ve been discussing over and over and OVER for days or longer – that’s a winning moment for mom!
 When they clean their rooms Saturday morning before I even get up – that’s a win for mom!
 When they discover empathy and don’t have to be told to apologize – THAT’s a win for mom!